Overall winner

 Can I get Procare's subsidy billing features in cheaper software?

-PebbleDesk includes subsidy compliance tracking at $20/month.
+PebbleDesk includes subsidy compliance tracking at $26/mo when paid yearly, then $129/mo when paid yearly ($1548/year).
 Procare's subsidy billing features are present but require weeks of setup before functioning correctly.

 Frequently asked